ExLibrisGroup/primo-explore-package/VIEW_CODE/js/README.md

 ![Show Directives image](../../help_files/showDirectives.png "Show Directives Changes")

--  Edit the primo-explore/custom/js/custom.js file and add a component declaration for the `prmSearchBarAfter` directive
+-  Edit the primo-explore/custom/js/custom.js file and add a component declaration for `myInstitutionComponent` and a component declaration for the `prmSearchBarAfter` directive

     ```
+    app.component('myInstitutionComponent', {

+    });

     app.component('prmSearchBarAfter', {